Skip to content

 Policy and Advocacy

-SSPA advocates on behalf of our members for system-level changes that support the aspirations and outcomes of children, rangatahi and whānau, and which strengthen our community-based social services and social sector.
-We see change in these areas as interconnected.
 We ground this mahi in sound policy analysis, research and evidence.
-We are a bridge builder between government and the community, influencing and shaping policies, legislation and practices that place central advancing the outcomes and rights of children, rangatahi and whānau, and which strengthen the sustainability of community-based social services.
+We are a bridge builder between government and the community, influencing and shaping policies, legislation and practices that advance the outcomes and rights of children and whānau, and which strengthen the sustainability of community-based social services.

 Some of the key ways we undertake our policy and advocacy mahi are:

-- Drawing on our members experiences, insights and views by bringing our them together in forums on key kaupapa
+• drawing on our members experiences, insights and views by bringing our them together in forums on key kaupapa

-- Making submissions to parliamentary select committees, consultations and system-level reviews.
+• making submissions to parliamentary select committees, consultations and system-level reviews.

-- Representing members’ views to government ministers, key decision-makers and members of Parliament
+• representing members’ views to government ministers, key decision-makers and members of Parliament

-- Advisory to government on policy, legislation, planning and service design
+• advisory to government on policy, legislation, planning and service design

-- Providing a community-based social sector voice on committees and consultation bodies, ensuring a focus on children, rangatahi, whānau and the community-based social service providers who serve them
+• providing a community-based social sector voice on committees and consultation bodies, ensuring a focus on children, rangatahi, whānau and the community-based social service providers who serve them

-- Publishing thought-leadership papers on key kaupapa related to social services and whānau oranga
+• publishing thought-leadership papers on key kaupapa related to social services and whānau oranga

-- Speaking out publicly on kaupapa relating to our strategic priorities
+• speaking out publicly on kaupapa relating to our strategic priorities

 Learning and development

-We offer a range of Learning and Development opportunities throughout the year, which are responsive to what our members tell us they need and to workforce development needs.
-These offerings provide our members and others working across the community-based social sector with new knowledge and opportunities to learn.
-By participating in our learning and development offerings, kaimahi also strengthen collective workforce capability, and have opportunities to share their experience and maatauranga with fellow kaimahi.
-Find out more about our upcoming workshops on our Events page here.
+These offers provide our members and others working across the community-based social sector with new knowledge and opportunities to learn.
+By participating in our L&D offers, kaimahi can share their experience and maatauranga with fellow kaimahi, strengthening our collective workforce capability.
+You can find out more about our upcoming L&D offers on our Events page

 Whakamanawa – The National Social Services Conference